The main sources are the Swiss Civil Code and the Swiss Code of Obligations.

 Third parties that are affected by the project (eg, neighbours) and organisations entitled to appeal may object.

-Applicants and third parties that have objected the building permit have the right to appeal to the superior administrative authority against the relevant authority’s decision.
+Applicants and third parties that have objected to the building permit have the right to appeal to the superior administrative authority against the relevant authority’s decision.
 The decision of the superior administrative authority may be appealed to the Administrative Court.

-Basically, Swiss (private) law provides two types of purely contractual arrangements (as opposed to the rights in rem such as ownership and ground lease): the lease and the usufructuary lease.
+Basically, Swiss (private) law provides for two types of purely contractual arrangements (as opposed to rights in rem such as ownership and ground lease): the lease and the usufructuary lease.
 Public bodies may also grant public works constructions for certain infrastructure projects.

-Excessive rents are prohibited and tenants have the right to challenge them in court as being abusive.
+Excessive rents are prohibited, and tenants have the right to challenge them in court as being abusive.

 Typically, rent is paid in advance, either monthly or quarterly.

-Typically, the lease agreement includes the obligation of the tenant to provide security for the payment of the rent before handover of the leased premises (rent deposit, bank guarantee).
+Typically, the lease agreement includes the obligation of the tenant to provide security for the payment of the rent before the handover of the leased premises (rent deposit, bank guarantee).
 If the tenant carries out the fit-out, it must obviously bear such costs.

 Maintenance and repair costs for a building and its surroundings (landscaping) are included in the ancillary costs to be paid by the tenant.
 The costs related to the common areas are allocated to each tenant separately (typically based on the share of its leased premises).

-Costs and charges arising solely from the business operations of the tenant are typically borne by the tenant even if invoiced to the landlord.
+Costs and charges arising solely from the business operations of the tenant are typically borne by the tenant, even if invoiced to the landlord.
 The costs related to the common services and infrastructure are allocated to each tenant separately (typically based on the share of its leased premises).